taboca/react-redux-states-store-disambiguation/README.md

     Rule: Smart components are not allowed to have any logic except dispatching actions.

-## So actions can do what kinds of actions?
+## Within actions: what kinds of actions are possible?

 In the example by Tal, the component then does dispatch an action, so let's look at his example code: